-2. Public Gardens
+2. Public Garden

 Ah, the glowing Comm Ave!
-Could we even have a holiday lightv round-up without including this dazzling boulevard of lights?
+Could we even have a holiday lighting round-up without including this dazzling boulevard of lights?

 5. Beacon Hill